 - Re-Calibrate: If you wish to tweak your pointing accuracy, slew to an object, use the N-S-E-W directional buttons to center the object, then press the RA/DEC REV button and select "9".
 This will re-calibrate your mount.
 Refer to the section later in the manual that for more detailed information. - Meridian Delay: Advanced astro-photographers will appreciate this feature.
 Refer to the "Advanced Features" section of the manual that discusses "Meridian Swap" and the section on the "GTO Quick Star Drift" method of polar alignment.
-Use this feature with care.
+Do not change this setting unless you understand the consequences.